cjgeyer/qux/README.md

 Demo R package.
-Shows how to call R from C using either
+Shows how to call R from C

 * `.Call` to get to C from R and `eval` to call R from C

+It used to show how to use

 * `.C` to get to C from R and `call_R` to call R from C

-Note the latter is deprecated since R-2.15.0 but still works (at least for a while).
+but the latter, which had been deprecated since R-2.15.0, was finally removed from the R API in R-4.2.0.
+It can no longer be used and has been removed from this package.

 Also shows how to call R from Fortran (via C function pretending to be Fortran subroutine).